Labiri/nazcawiki/nazcastrategies.md

 ![nazca_backtest](https://github.com/NazcaBot/nazcawiki/raw/master/res/nazca_backtest.png)

 The bold blue line indicates your portfolio, compared to the other colored lines (respectively Total Market Cap, Altcoins Market Cap, and the top three assets by Market Cap) and your assets weights can be seen by simply hovering the mouse over the chart.
-Learn more about metrics in the **Backtest Metrics** section.
+Learn more about metrics in the [Models and Backtests](metrics.md) section.

 The default backtest is ran over 365 days, but you can change it by clicking on the dates: